a-oboh/ts-algos/readme.md

 # Data Structures & Algorithms with Typescript

-This repository contains implementations of some of the most Data structures and algorithms in typescript, useful for interview preparations, personal interest and anything in-between.
+This repository contains implementations of some of the most common Data structures and algorithms in typescript, useful for interview preparations, personal interest and anything in-between.

 ## Topics